ferretj/ferretj.github.io/_posts/2018-01-22-temporal-ensembling.markdown

 * [Snapshot Ensembles : train 1, get M for Free](https://arxiv.org/pdf/1704.00109.pdf)

-Basically, in a fully supervised setting, instead of using the temporal ensemble as a target for self-supervision, you use it as a stronger predictor.
+Basically, in a fully supervised setting, instead of using the temporal ensemble as a target for self-ensembling, you use it as a stronger predictor.
 Like classic ensembling but free of charge !
 Add cyclic learning rates, and you get impressive performance.

 * [mixup : Beyond Empirical Risk Minimization](https://arxiv.org/pdf/1710.09412.pdf)